jabolina/d-clock/README.md

 # d-clock

-A consistent distributed logical clock
+A simple distributed logical clock using the [Raft Protocol](https://raft.github.io/) for consistency.